System-bath models

 Interaction

-Captures the coupling between the impurity and the bath states.
-The interaction Hamiltonian can be expressed as:
+Captures the coupling between the impurity, $i$, and the bath states, $k$:

 \[H_{C} = \sum_{i,k} V_{ik} d_i^{\dagger} c_k + V_{ik}^{*} c_k^{\dagger} d_i\]